metisova/pawsitive_choice/README.md

 - Name: Anna Kopylova
 - Email: anna.metisova@gmail.com

 Thank you for using the Pawsitive Choice app!
-Let's make positive choices and create a world of positive impact together.
+Let's make positive choices and create a world of positive impact together